2026 World Cup Matches in Boston

 - Key players: Mohammed Kudus, Thomas Partey, Iñaki Williams

-- World Cup titles/achievements: Quarterfinalist in South Africa 2010
+- World Cup titles/achievements: quarterfinalist in South Africa 2010

 Tips for enjoying Boston during the World Cup

-- Matches at Gillette Stadium / "Boston Stadium": matches are played in Foxborough, about 30 km from downtown.
-Calculate your travel time carefully and check in advance which transportation to use (special train on match days, car, or transportation apps).
+- Matches at Gillette Stadium / “Boston Stadium”: The matches are played in Foxborough, about 30 km from downtown.
+Plan your travel time carefully and check in advance which mode of transportation to use (special train on match days, car, or ride-sharing apps).

-- Plan your match day well: arrive at the stadium early to go through security and find your seat without rushing.
+- Plan your match day carefully: arrive at the stadium early to go through security and find your seat without rushing.
 Bring only the essentials (large backpacks are usually restricted) and check the stadium map before leaving the hotel.

 Other 2026 World Cup venues near Boston